 The terms of the act were not precisely what Macdonald would have wanted had he been allowed a free hand, but he believed that his main objectives had been achieved.
 His overriding goal had always been a system that, though federal in order to secure the assent of Quebec and the Maritimes, would be as centralized as possible, with a central government directed by a powerful executive.
 In the act the division of powers between the central and provincial governments reflected his aims.
 The federal powers were more numerous and contained the blanket phrase “peace, order and good government.”
 In that phrase was the most sweeping grant of power known to the drafters at the Colonial Office, who supported Macdonald’s centralist position.
 Macdonald intended to have ample room for anything he wanted to do.
 The federal powers were also concerned with those areas of jurisdiction where Macdonald believed real power lay: national defence, finance, trade and commerce, taxation, currency, and banking.
 As well the federal government was given the power (exercised by the imperial government before 1848) to disallow provincial legislation.
 (In June 1868 a justice department memorandum approved by cabinet for transmission to the provinces was to emphasize a new and exacting use of disallowance, so that even the strongest of provincial rights was to be subject to central surveillance.)
 The federal cabinet appointed its own provincial watch-dogs, the lieutenant governors, as well as the members of the Senate, the body designed by Macdonald to represent the well-to-do, propertied element of Canadian society, though the House of Commons would continue to be elected on a property franchise.
 Macdonald believed he had avoided the chief weaknesses of the American federation: universal suffrage and a weak executive.
 Canada would be run from the centre by people who had a genuine stake in the community.
 Macdonald’s omission from the BNA Act of a formula for amending the structures and powers of the central government was probably not, as is often suggested, an oversight.
 Having seen to it that the local legislatures could amend their own constitutional arrangements within the tight constraints of section 92, Macdonald would not have neglected something analogous in section 91, on the powers of parliament, had he thought he needed it.

 Macdonald’s private agenda for the future of the new federation went much farther than the BNA Act revealed.
 It was not just that a provincial government was to be “a subordinate legislature.”
 The provincial governments, he maintained, had been made fatally weak and were ultimately to cease to exist.
-He envisaged a Canada with one government and, as nearly as possible, one homogenous population sharing common institutions and characteristics.
+He envisaged a Canada with one government and, as nearly as possible, one homogeneous population sharing common institutions and characteristics.
 In December 1864 he told Matthew Crooks Cameron* that “if the Confederation goes on[,] you, if spared the ordinary age of man, will see both Local Parliaments & Governments absorbed in the General Power.
 This is as plain to me as if I saw it accomplished but of course it does not do to adopt that point of view in discussing the subject in Lower Canada.”
 He was undoubtedly wise not to make such sentiments public, for among French Canadians, by whom the provincial governments were already being seen as the centre of what would become known as “provincial rights,” there were even in 1864 suspicions of his intentions.
 Ottawa’s Le Canada, edited by Elzéar Gérin*, argued in 1866, “The more the local legislature is simplified, the more its importance will be diminished and the greater the risk of its being absorbed by the federal legislature.”
 Macdonald thought he had set in motion an evolutionary constitutional process which in time would further alter the relative importance of the two levels of government.
-His colleague, Hewitt Bernard, secretary of all the confederation conferences, had acquired an inner core of experience about how Macdonald’s constitutional ideas could be translated into practice.
+His colleague Hewitt Bernard, secretary of all the confederation conferences, had acquired an inner core of experience about how Macdonald’s constitutional ideas could be translated into practice.
 Asked by Governor General Lord Dufferin [Blackwood*] in 1874 to comment on the BNA Act in the light of seven years of operation, Bernard directed his criticisms mainly at making still more explicit and restrictive the provincial powers covered in section 92.

 In many practical ways the administrative structure of the new dominion government was that of the Province of Canada shifted into a new gear.
 The capital remained at Ottawa, of course, and many of the old province’s deputy ministers and chief officers occupied senior positions in the federal civil service, among them Bernard, Joseph-Charles Taché, William Henry Griffin, Toussaint Trudeau, Edmund Allen Meredith, and John Langton.
 Macdonald was more ambitious than his colleagues to make not only constitutional room for central power but physical space as well.
 He wanted more land in central Ottawa than his colleagues would let him take.
 Macdonald wished, for instance, to take over Nepean Point for the governor general’s residence, but his colleagues would have none of it.
 He told Joseph Pope* years later that Rideau Hall had cost them more to patch up than a new residence would have cost at Nepean Point.
 Macdonald wanted to take the whole block between Wellington and Sparks streets east of Metcalfe for future departmental offices.
-His colleagues balked at that too.
+His colleagues baulked at that too.

 The Department of Justice was the portfolio Macdonald himself chose in 1867 and the one he retained until the resignation of his government in November 1873.
 He supervised the splitting of functions in 1867, consigning those of his former office, the attorney generalship of Upper Canada, to the provincial government in Toronto.
 The senior staff in his old office remained with the new department; no break in Macdonald’s old departmental letter-books occurred.